 "Our SOC is going to be the ones that are in the platform doing a lot of the security tasks, of course working with the OT teams as needed.
 The idea is that we do want to take security monitoring off of their plate.
 But we want to give them access because we don't want to remove them completely from it if they are interested.
 Through that, it's been awesome to watch our operators and how they come up with operational use cases within the platform and with that visibility.
 A lot of these guys have been blown away by the visibility that they now have, and many of them, either they'll come to us, or they'll use the platform themselves for troubleshooting."

-IT-OT Cybersecurity Architect HOW DRAGOS HELPS ORGANIZATIONS OVERCOME OT VISIBILITY CHALLENGES Dragos helps industrial organizations get a handle on their OT asset inventories and mature their asset management practices with the most effective OT cybersecurity on the market and the industry's largest team of ICS/OT practitioners.
+HOW DRAGOS HELPS ORGANIZATIONS OVERCOME OT VISIBILITY CHALLENGES

+Dragos helps industrial organizations get a handle on their OT asset inventories and mature their asset management practices with the most effective OT cybersecurity on the market and the industry's largest team of ICS/OT practitioners.
 Dragos can help organizations at any maturity level improve their asset visibility from ICS management infrastructure, to controllers to safety systems, and everything in between.
-We do this through: Dragos Platform:
+We do this through:

+Dragos Platform:

 - Fully identify assets on monitored networks and gain a visual representation of the environment including OT systems and devices like PLCs and RTUs - Leverage the flexibility of passive scanning and host log analysis as determined by the needs of the business and realities of the network - Establish a baseline for your environment and focus attention on deviations that could signal malicious activity - Contextualize asset data with four types of threat detection to minimize alert fatigue: configuration, modeling/anomaly detection, indicators of compromise, and behavioral analytics.

-Professional Services:
+Global Services:

-- Initiate an asset visibility program with an architectural review and crown jewel analysis - Lean on experienced ICS security practitioners to develop a tailored sensor deployment strategy - Gain insights on how to get the most out of OT asset monitoring infrastructure Neighborhood Watch:
+- Initiate an asset visibility program with an architectural review and crown jewel analysis - Lean on experienced ICS security practitioners to develop a tailored sensor deployment strategy - Gain insights on how to get the most out of OT asset monitoring infrastructure performing managed threat hunting based on the newest adversary tactics, techniques, and procedures (TTPs) - Rapid support for critical situations only a phone call or email away

+OT Watch: